jmontecinosm/MLChallengeLatamAirlinesMar2023/README.md

 # MLChallengeLatamAirlinesMar2023
-That is the contents for the chanllenge for ML Engineer position in Latam Airlaines March 2023
+This is the content for ML Engineer chanllenge for apply to position in Latam Airlaines March 2023